-1. MOG supports the conclusion that no additional emissions reductions beyond existing and planned controls are necessary to comply with CAA Section $110(a)(2)(D)(i)(I)$ 1 2.
-Independent State-of-the-Art Modeling by Alpine Geophysics on behalf of MOG shows that all monitors in the Northeast are at or near attainment of - the 2015 ozone NAAQS in 2023 3 3.
-MOG agrees with Ohio's conclusion that ERTAC overestimates EGU emissions that can be expected in 2023 4 4.
-Emission trends in the CSAPR Update region have been decreasing for many years and will continue to do so in the immediate future adding assurance that there will be no interference with any downwind maintenance areas 5 5.
-Had current air modeling projections taken into account the significant emission U 0. reduction programs that are legally mandated to occur prior to 2023, even better air quality would have been demonstrated 8 6.
-Controls on local sources must be addressed first before any additional emission U 0. reductions can be imposed on sources in Ohio 10 7.
-Consideration of international emissions also adds support to the conclusion 10 . that there is no further obligation to reduce emissions 11 8.
-Mobile sources have the most significant impact on ozone concentrations at 0. the problem monitors identified in the OEPA proposal 14 9.
-2023 is the appropriate year for assessing Good Neighbor SIP requirements 1. related to the 2015 ozone NAAQS 21 10.
-The 1% significant contribution test is inappropriate and should not be applied.
-21 11.
-An important flexibility that should be considered is an alternative method for determining which monitors should be considered "maintenance" monitors 23 12.
-In the development of its Good Neighbor SIP, maintenance areas should not be given the same weight and status as nonattainment areas 25 13.
-OEPA's proportional calculation of responsibility for contribution to downwind monitors to which Ohio is linked is very conservative 27 Conclu usion 29
+1. MOG supports the conclusion that no additional emissions reductions beyond existing and planned controls are necessary to comply with CAA Section 110(a)(2)(D)(i)(I) 1 2.
+Independent State-of-the-Art Modeling by Alpine Geophysics on behalf of MOG shows that all monitors in the Northeast are at or near attainment of the 2015 ozone NAAQS in 2023 3 3.
+Emission trends in the CSAPR Update region have been decreasing for many years and will continue to do so in the immediate future adding assurance that there will be no interference with any downwind maintenance areas 4 4.
+Had current air modeling projections taken into account the significant emission reduction programs that are legally mandated to occur prior to 2023, even better air quality would have been demonstrated 7 5.
+Controls on local sources must be addressed first before any additional emission reductions can be imposed on sources in Indiana 9 6.
+Consideration of international emissions also adds support to the conclusion \mathcal{C} 11 7.
+Mobile sources have the most significant impact on ozone concentrations at the problem monitors identified in IDEM's proposal .14 8.
+2023 is the appropriate year for assessing Good Neighbor SIP requirements 21 9.
+IDEM is correct in calling for the application of an alternative significance threshold 22 10.
+An important flexibility that should be considered is an alternative method for \mathcal{E} 25 11.
+In the development of its Good Neighbor SIP, maintenance areas should not be given the same weight and status as nonattainment areas 26 12.
+IDEM's proportional calculation of responsibility for contribution to downwind · · · · · · · · · · · · · · · · · · · 29 Concl usion 30